-- How do you create shared responsibility in team leadership?
+- How do you use strategic thinking in your organization?

 - What would you add?